 Occupational therapy is a form of therapy for those recuperating from physical or mental illness that encourages rehabilitation through the performance of activities required in daily life.
 Shenandoah University’s Division of Occupational Therapy (SUDOT) program prepares you to become a skilled and compassionate occupational therapist, serving a diverse range of patient populations in a variety of health care and community-based settings.

-The SUDOT Entry Level Doctorate program is located at the health professions building in Winchester Virginia.
-The Health professions building is located within the campus of Valley Health.
+Shenandoah University’s Entry Level Doctorate of Occupational Therapy program meets for face-to-face class once a week (Tuesdays) at the Health Professions Building in Winchester, Virginia.
+The Health Professions Building is located within the campus of Valley Health.
 This is a hybrid program with over 50% of the content delivered online.
 Students complete application of online learning content with experiences in the classroom setting working with faculty and community partners.
 Close faculty mentorship, combined with the program’s small class sizes and practical learning experiences, prepare you to enter the field as a professional dedicated to service, ethics, and leadership.

 Occupational Therapy at Shenandoah University

-The Shenandoah Occupational Therapy program offers students the opportunity to learn all the skills they will need as an entry-level occupational therapists.
+Shenandoah University’s Occupational Therapy Program offers students the opportunity to learn all the skills they will need as entry-level occupational therapists.
 These skills include evaluation of clients, treatment planning, being an evidence-based practitioner, and specific treatment interventions such as adaptations to the client’s environment, splinting and mobility skills.

-The majority of coursework in the Shenandoah University occupational therapy programs is based on a hybrid model with over 50% of the content delivered online.
-Under this model students will attend class face to face one day a week and complete additional work online for the rest of the week.
+The majority of coursework in Shenandoah University’s Occupational Therapy Programs is based on a hybrid model with over 50% of the content delivered online.
 Online work includes recorded lectures, readings, and various interactive online assignments.

 Graduation Rates & Cost of Attendance

-The Shenandoah University entry level Doctoral Degree in Occupational Therapy program was started in 2020.
-The first class will graduate in 2023.
+Shenandoah University’s Entry-Level Doctorate in Occupational Therapy program was started in 2020.
+The first class graduated in May 2023.

 Many future employers offer financial assistance while a student is in school or loan repayment options after graduation.